manish8917/Creating-a-Sentiment-Analysis-Web-App/README.md

 In addition, you will deploy and use your trained model a second time.
 In the second iteration you will customize the way that your trained model is deployed by including some of your own code.
 In addition, your newly deployed model will be used in the sentiment analysis web app.

+### Please Note:
-#### P.S.
-This project is a part of Udacity Deep Learning Nanodegree Program.
+### This project is a part of Udacity Deep Learning Nanodegree Program.
 I have executed it on my local machine with all the project rubrics to meet all the required specifications.
 The project has been then uploaded here for reference.